edgeimpulse/firmware-espressif-esp32/README.md

 Use screen, minicom or Serial monitor in Arduino IDE to set up a serial connection over USB.
 The following UART settings are used: 115200 baud, 8N1.

 ### Using with other ESP32 boards

 ESP32 is a very popular chip both in a community projects and in industry, due to its high performance, low price and large amount of documentation/support available.
 There are other camera enabled development boards based on ESP32, which can use Edge Impulse firmware after applying certain changes, e.g.

 - AI-Thinker ESP-CAM
 - M5STACK ESP32 PSRAM Timer Camera X (OV3660)
 - M5STACK ESP32 Camera Module Development Board (OV2640)

-The pins used for camera connection on different development boards are not the same, therefore you will need to change the #define [here](edge-impulse/ingestion-sdk-platform/sensors/ei_camera.h#L29) to fit your development board, compile and flash the firmware.
-Specifically for AI-Thinker ESP-CAM, since this board needs an external USB to TTL Serial Cable to upload the code/communicate with the board, the data transfer baud rate must be changed to 115200 [here](edge-impulse/ingestion-sdk-platform/espressif_esp32/ei_device_espressif_esp32.h#35).
+The pins used for camera connection on different development boards are not the same, therefore you will need to change the #define [here](https://github.com/edgeimpulse/firmware-espressif-esp32/blob/main/edge-impulse/ingestion-sdk-platform/sensors/ei_camera.h#L29) to fit your development board, compile and flash the firmware.
+Specifically for AI-Thinker ESP-CAM, since this board needs an external USB to TTL Serial Cable to upload the code/communicate with the board, the data transfer baud rate must be changed to 115200 [here](https://github.com/edgeimpulse/firmware-espressif-esp32/blob/main/edge-impulse/ingestion-sdk-platform/espressif_esp32/ei_device_espressif_esp32.h#35).

 The analog sensor and LIS3DH accelerometer can be used on any other development board without changes, as long as the interface pins are not changed.
-If I2C/ADC pins that accelerometer/analog sensor are connected to are different, from described in Sensors available section, you will need to [change the values](components/LIS3DHTR_ESP-IDF/src/include/LIS3DHTR.h#31) in Edge Impulse firmware for ESP32, compile and flash it to your board.
+If I2C/ADC pins that accelerometer/analog sensor are connected to are different, from described in Sensors available section, you will need to [change the values](https://github.com/AIWintermuteAI/LIS3DHTR_ESP-IDF/blob/641bda8c3e4b706a2365fe87dd4d925f96ea3f8c/src/include/LIS3DHTR.h#L31) in LIS3DHTR component for ESP32, compile and flash it to your board.
-​

 Additionally, since Edge Impulse firmware is open-source and available to public, if you have made modifications/added new sensors capabilities, we encourage you to make a PR in firmware repository!